opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Detailed step by step instructions for working with an installation toolchain and installing the required scenario is provided by the installation projects.
 The projects providing installation support for the OPNFV Hunter release are: Apex and Fuel.
+The Airship Installer is added in the Iruya release.

 The instructions for each toolchain can be found in these links:

+- :ref:`Airship installation instruction <airship-installation>`
 - :ref:`Apex installation instruction <apex-installation>`
 - :ref:`Fuel installation instruction <fuel-installation>`